nlspajuseppa/pickLayer/README.md

 some_point = QgsPointXY(123, 456)

-# Activates layer if any found near given point
+# Activates layer if features are found near given point
 plugins["pickLayer"].set_active_layer_using_closest_feature(point_xy=some_point)

 # Activates layer with custom search radius (in map units)